What is the difference between disabled concession ticket and an accessible ticket?

 An accessible toilet will be located close by, and there will be a large screen which will be showing close-ups of the acts as they perform.

-Disabled Concession Tickets - If you are disabled, you can purchase a disabled concession ticket which will allow you access to the Bronze, Silver or Gold areas depending on the type of ticket you have purchased.
+Disabled Concession Tickets - If you are disabled, you can purchase a disabled concession ticket which will allow you access to the Standard and Premium areas depending on the type of ticket you have purchased.
 Please note that a disabled concession ticket does not provide you with access to the Accessible Area.
 To sit in the Accessible Area, you will need to purchase an Accessible Ticket.

 Proof of disability will also be required for those who purchase a disabled concession ticket.